Training, resources, and everything you need to fight needle phobia and cope with pain using Buzzy

 Personal products are intended to be used by a single user.
 The Buzzy® vibration unit can be cleaned with alcohol based sanitation wipes.
 Do not autoclave.
 Do not submerse in liquid.
 Soiled wings should be disposed and replaced.

 Buzzy® and healthcare wings are reusable.
-They should be cleaned with alcohol based cleaning wipes or by following your facility’s infection control protocol for non-critical equipment such as stethoscopes or patient monitors.
+Wings should be cleaned with alcohol-based cleaning wipes or by following your facility’s infection control protocol for non-critical equipment such as stethoscopes or patient monitors.
+Buzzy should be cleaned with alcohol-based or chlorhexadine cleaning wipes.
+Most Sani-cloths contain disinfectants that can make Buzzy prone to cracking after 120+ uses (two battery changes), including: Hydroxides, Dimethyl benzyl, Ethyl ammonium chloride, Ethylenediamines.
 Do not autoclave.
 Do not immerse in liquid.
-Healthcare wings are the only wings that can be cleaned between patients.
-Soft-sided wings should be disposed after use.
+Healthcare wings are the only wings that can be disinfected between patients.
+Soft-sided wings are single patient, and should be left with the patient for reuse or disposed of .

 When treating an ache or injury, Buzzy should go directly where it hurts.
-When injecting, Buzzy should go directly on the intended needle site, then be moved proximally during the procedure.
+For intramuscular vaccinations (typical for Flu shots and other vaccinations) Buzzy should be placed in the crook of the shoulder where the arm meets the chest.
+When doing subcutaneous injections, Buzzy should go directly on the intended needle site, then be moved proximally during the procedure.
 When using Buzzy for IV access or a blood draw or fingerstick, just place Buzzy proximally immediately prior to and during the procedure.
 For more details see below.

 To place “proximally” for IVs and during the actual painful procedure (splinter removal, cleaning a wound, injection, IV, etc.) means Buzzy needs to go “between the brain and the pain” to be effective.
 In other words, Buzzy should be placed along the path of the nerve to best interrupt the pain signals’ journey from your skin to the brain.
 The nerves travel in territories called “dermatomes”.
 If you’ve ever seen shingles, the very abrupt outlines of the rash come because shingles affects skin by irritating the nerves in one or more dermatomes.
 This picture shows Buzzy optimally placed to decrease pain in the C6 dermatome.